OpenUDA/openuda-specifications/docs/OpenUDA-UDT-Lifecycle-Governance.md

 # 5. Review Stage

-During the Review stage, the proposed UDT is evaluated by the OpenUDA community.
+During the Review stage, the proposed UD is evaluated by the OpenUDA community.

 Review activities may include: